Phillip Playford: Aboriginal art and culture

 Many of the Aboriginal names have been recorded on the new series of geological maps that accompany Playford's publication on Devonian Reef complexes.
-In 1964 Playford joined an expedition run by the Native Welfare Department that succeeded in locating many Aborigines, living traditional lives in the Great Sandy and Gibson Deserts without having seen Europeans previously.
-Some elected to go to missions but others remained to return “some moons later” and then elected to move to missions within 12 months.
-Some of Playford's photographs from this expedition are held by the WA Museum.
+In 1964 Playford joined an expedition run by the Department of Aboriginal Affairs that succeeded in locating many Aboriginal peoples living traditional lives in the Great Sandy and Gibson Deserts without having seen Europeans previously.
+Some elected to go to missions but others remained to return "some moons later" and then elected to move to missions within 12 months.
+Some of Playford's photographs from this expedition are held by the Western Australian Museum.